Escaping the Death Star Part 1 - Windows

 The fear of loss is a path to the dark side.

-Not long ago I couldn’t imagine myself going in Linux direction.
+Not long ago I couldn’t imagine myself going in all in on Linux.
 Windows user for 30 years, occasional macOS user, never have I ever during that time consider switching to Linux.
-Yet here I am switching Linux distributions like a pair of socks.
+Yet here I am switching Linux distros like a pair of socks.
 Installing and running Ubuntu was straight forward.
 It was so painless I will likely recommend Ubuntu to everyone within my circles who complains on their PC being slow and what not.

 Soon after being back from vacation I installed Omarchy on a mini-PC.
-For safety reasons I partitioned my hard drive in two to test it out.
+For safety reasons I partitioned my hard drive to test it out.

 Omarchy - Two months in